 The majority of the 48 mile reach from the Arpin Dam outside Radisson, to the Flambeau River Confluence, features mostly calm water.
-The most challenging whitewater occurs in two places; first at Bellile Falls Rapids, a long class 2 located just below Arpin Dam, and the second in the 10.7-mile stretch between the Highway D and Highway A bridges.
-This segment features numerous pitches of riffles and class 1 rapids.
-The remaining 36 miles are mostly flatwater with occasional riffles and low hazard rapids scattered throughout.
+The most challenging whitewater occurs in two places; at Bellile Falls Rapids, a long class 2 located just below Arpin Dam (C1), and in Segment C2 below the Highway D bridge.
+The latter features numerous pitches of riffles and class 1 rapids over a nine-mile section.
+The remaining 36 miles are mostly flatwater with occasional riffles and low hazard rapids.

 Paddlers should take special care after a release from the Arpin Dam, or after periods of heavy rainfall, as the rapids can produce large waves that can potentially swamp an open deck canoe.
 Also be aware that the current can be deceptively fast, especially along the shoreline.

 The river is the centerpiece of the Upper Chippewa River Basin.
 The Flambeau, Jump, Elk, Thornapple, and Couderay Rivers all feed into the Chippewa, draining an area roughly the size of Connecticut, more than 4,600 square miles.

 The Chippewa River has a rich logging history The entire basin was logged from the 1850's to about 1906.
 The river provided a waterway to float cut timber from northern Wisconsin to the Mississippi River.